-If you have any complaints about the service that you have received from the clinical or administrative staff working for this practice, please let us know.
+If you have any complaints from yourself or on behalf of someone else about the service that you have received from the clinical or administrative staff working for this practice, please let us know.

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally within a matter of days or at most a few weeks – because this will enable us to establish what happened more easily.
 If this is not possible to do that, please let us have details of your complaint:

-Our Patient Services Manager will be pleased to deal with any complaint.
-She will explain the procedure to you and make sure that your concerns are dealt with promptly.
+The management team will be pleased to deal with any complaint.
+They will explain the procedure to you and make sure that your concerns are dealt with promptly.

 - In writing – all complaints concerning clinical issues must be made in writing.
-The Patient Services Manager and one of the partners investigate will investigate all clinical problems.
+The management team and one of the partners investigate all clinical problems.

 Some concerns about administrative issues may be easier to explain in writing.
 Please give as much information as can, then send your complaint to the practice for the attention of the Practice Manager as soon as possible.